ddebruijne/phalanx/README.md

 - Take another look at DisplayIV6::OnTick - can we avoid unneccessary shifting on full brightness, or outside of active hours?
 - Prettier config site, or create a mobile app
 - OTA Updates

+# Bugs
+- Seems to be an occasional reset, something with hw interrupt?

 # Libraries
 - SPI: with transfer(data), transfer(*buf, count), transferFast(data), setDataBits(bits) functions having the IRAM_ATTR macro added for [interrupt safety (IRAM_ATTR replaces ICACHE_RAM_ATTR)](https://stackoverflow.com/questions/58113937/esp8266-arduino-why-is-it-necessary-to-add-the-icache-ram-attr-macro-to-isrs-an)